monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 ## Phase 1b - Adding a simple test for the engine's default Game of Life ruleset

-Now we will actually test the game engine itself, with the default rules.
-We will test the rules by seeing if a simple glider survives and behaves as expected in the normal rules of the game of life.
+Now I will actually test the game engine itself, with the default rules.
+I will test the rules by seeing if a simple glider survives and behaves as expected in the normal rules of the game of life.
 This will be sufficient to give me enough confidence in the game to start moving to typescript.

 Here is an illustration of how the glider works.
 Note that the 5th step is identical to the 1st step, except moved down and to the right by exactly 1,1.
 This is pretty fascinating to me.